XPEHO/MobileOne/README.md

 Provider is used for data providing in screens.
 More information about [provider here](https://pub.dev/packages/provider)

+# Internationalization

+To translate any string in the app use the `getString(context, key)` method

 # CI/CD

 We choosed Codemagic continuous integration/delivery